GianlucaLM-1/bank_marketing/README.md

 # Model selection and testing
-The algortihm we tested are:
+The algortihms we tested are:
 - Decision trees and Random Forest
 - Logistic Regression
 - SVM